Working Memory: A teacher's guide

 Sensory Memory

 Our sensory memory processes everything in our environment.
 There is too much information for us to have conscious awareness of it and it can only remain in our sensory memory for less than a second.
-We are constantly bombarded with information from our senses; our sensory memory works hard to filter that information and determine if it is important enough for our attention and to be granted access to our short-term memory.
+We are constantly bombarded with information from our senses; our sensory memory works hard to filter that information and determine if enough for our attention and to be granted access to our short-term memory.

 Attention allows us to focus on the information we need to remember, while rehearsal helps us repeat the information to ourselves to strengthen its retention.